 In 1999, Peggy joined Bangarra Dance Theatre, performing in Australia and overseas in Rites, the Dreaming and Minymaku Inma for Dance Clan 2.
 She is keen to entwine Torres Strait Islander dance traditions with contemporary styles, which is the approach she has taken in her choreography for the group Bibir.

-Peggy appeared in Tubowgule, the opening ceremony of the Olympic Arts Festival, the Opening and Closing ceremonies of the Sydney 2000 Olympic Games.
-She performed in Bangarra’s Skin, at the Sydney Opera House, Melbourne and Brisbane.
+Peggy appeared in Tubowgule, the Opening Ceremony of the Olympic Arts Festival, the Opening and Closing Ceremonies of the Sydney 2000 Olympic Games.
+She performed in Bangarra’s Skin in Sydney, Melbourne and Brisbane.

 Peggy held traditional Torres Strait Islander dance workshops at the Australian Theatre for Young People in 2000.
-In 2001, she took an active role teaching Torres Strait dances in the cultural residency workshops Bangarra conducted with youth in the remote central desert community of Umuwa, as guests of the Ngaanyatjarra, Pitjantjatjara Yankunytjatjara Women’s and Men’s Council.
+In 2001, she took an active role teaching Torres Strait dances in the cultural residency workshops Bangarra conducted with youth in the remote Central Desert community of Umuwa, as guests of the Ngaanyatjarra, Pitjantjatjara Yankunytjatjara (NPY) Women’s and Men’s Councils.